-(a) For oceanographic research, and especially for the World Ocean Circulation Experiment (Surface Velocity Programme, SVP, 1988–1993), a surface-current-following drifter equipped also to measure sea-surface temperature has been developed and deployed in large numbers over the world’s oceans;
+(a) For oceanographic research, and especially for the World Ocean Circulation Experiment (Surface Velocity Programme, SVP, 1988–1993), a drifter with a drogue centred at 15 m depth and designed to measure near-surface currents in the upper-ocean mixed layer and equipped to measure sea-surface temperaturewith an accuracy ranging between ±0.1 °CCCandC and ±0.05 °C has been developed and deployed in large numbers over the world’s oceans;

-(b) For operational meteorology, a drifting buoy design has evolved based on those developed for the First Global Atmospheric Research Programme Global Experiment.
-These buoys primarily measure air pressure, sea-surface temperature and air temperature;
+(b)

 (c) For polar applications, different ice floats have been designed to measure traditional atmospheric variables as well as ice and snow conditions (ice/snow temperature and temperature profiles in the ice, ice thickness, ice stress, water conditions below ice).
 By tracking the buoy position on the ice it is possible to estimate ice motion.
 Efforts have been made to develop buoys that meet the combined requirements of oceanographic research and operational meteorology, which has resulted in the development of:

-(i) The SVP-B drifter, which is essentially a surface-current-following drifter with an air pressure sensor added;
+(d) The SVP-B drifter (see also Centurioni et al. 2016),which is a modification of the SVP drifter described in a) with an air pressure sensor added.
+The barometer has a typical accuracy of ±0.4 hPa ;

-(ii) The SVP-BW drifter (or Minimet), which is essentially an SVP-B drifter with wind-measuring capability using Wind Observation Through Ambient Noise (WOTAN) technology;
+(e) The SVP-BW drifter (or Minimet), which is essentially an SVP-B drifter with wind-measuring capability using a sonic anemometer.
+The wind direction is measured with an internall compass, with an accuracy of ±2°;°;°;°;°;

-(iii) The wind and temperature profile buoywhich is basically a meteorological drifter with added wind speed sensor and subsurface thermistor chain for the measurement of temperature profile to depths of 100 m or so.
-Wind direction is measured on these buoys by orienting the whole buoy into the wind using a profiled mast or fixed wind vane;
+(f) The wind, pressure and temperature vertical profile buoy, or Autonomous Drifting Ocean Station (ADOS), which is a derivation of the MinimetMinimetMinimetdrifterMinimet with a subsurface thermistor chain for the measurement of temperature profile to depths of 150 m. ;withwith an internall compass, with an accuracy of ±2°;

+(g) The salinity SVP (SVP-S) drifter is an SVP or SVPB drifter with a conductivity sensor that at a depth of approximately 0,45 m and an accuracy of the order of ±0.0003 S/m.
+The accuracy of the surface temperature sensor for these drifters is of the order of ±0.002 °C.

+(h) The Directional Wave Spectra (DWS) drifter (Centurioni et al. 2017) is an undrogued drifter designeddesigneddesignedtodesigned to measure directional wave spectra parameters using GPS technology.
+This experimental technology is becoming increasingly popular due to good accuracy of directionaldirectionaldirectionalspectradirectional spectra observations and low cost.

-(iv) The addition of salinity sensors to SVP driftersDrifting buoys are expendable devices, thus performance is a compromise between the requirements and the cost of ownership.
+Drifting buoys are expendable devices, thus performance is a compromise between the requirements and the cost of ownership.
 As well as hardware costs, it should be noted that the cost of data processing and dissemination throughout the Argos satellite system is significant and can be a limiting factor, although the more recent use of an Iridium satellite data telecommunication system is helping to resolve this problem.
 However, the performance of drifting buoy sensors is adequate for the purposes of synoptic meteorology and oceanography, as appropriate.
-Note that the quality of wind speed observations is questionable, resulting in their non-use by operational centres (Ingleby, 2010).
+Note that the quality of wind speed observations is questionable, resulting in their non-use by operational centres (Ingleby, 2010).),),),),),),), although the new Minimet technology that uses the sonic wind sensor is yet to be assessed.

 The typical measurement uncertainties of operational systems are as follows:

+TABLE: Table as text NO space